NIR-Iarnród Éireann: Onboard the Enterprise (Belfast Lanyon Place to Dublin)

 Belfast and Dublin is connected by an express train branded as the “Enterprise” service.
 It is simultaneously Ireland’s only international train service, as well as the island’s flagship train service.
 More than any other mode of transportation on the island, the Enterprise is an important symbolic and physical link between both sides of the Irish border. a

-Trains depart Belfast Lanyon Place Station (formerly known as Belfast Central Station) in Belfast, and terminate at Dublin Connolly station in central Dublin just north of the River Liffey.
+At the time of writing, trains departed from Belfast Lanyon Place Station (formerly known as Belfast Central Station).
+Since 13 October 2024 however, the Enterprise now begins its run at Belfast Grand Central station and terminates at Dublin Connolly station in central Dublin just north of the River Liffey.
 Most services call at 4 stations along the way – Portadown, Newry, Dundalk, and Drogheda.
+There are also limited services to Lurgan and Lisburn.

 The Enterprise trains consist of locomotive-hauled De Dietrich made carriages, which were based on the British Rail Class 373 sets built for the Eurostar services between London and Paris.
 The interiors were originally identical to the 1st generation Eurostar interiors, but have been refurbished for a more up to date look.